dskoman/dskoman.github.io/index.md

 # Hello World

 This is my home page!
-My name is Anthony Vasquez and I am a student at [Cal State Fullerton](https://www.fullerton.edu/) an my major is computer science.
+My name is Anthony Vasquez and I am a student at [Cal State Fullerton](https://www.fullerton.edu/) and my major is computer science.

 ## Computer Science Projects